Grace Baptist: United Kingdom

-Alongside the establishment of the Assemblies was the establishment of Associations of Strict Baptist Churches of which there were three.
+Alongside the establishment of the Assemblies was the establishment of Associations of Strict Baptist Churches, of which there were three.
 These continue today under the updated titles of Associations of Grace Baptist Churches, listed below.

-U.S. and Canada
+United States and Canada

-Some Churches in the U.S. and Canada adopt association with Grace Baptists in the United Kingdom.
-They do not share the historical developments which lead to Sovereign Grace Baptists.
+Some churches in the U.S. and Canada adopt association with Grace Baptists in the United Kingdom.
+They do not share the historical developments which led to Sovereign Grace Baptists.